EritosinSalami/supermart-project/README.md

 SuperMart is a Nigerian retail chain operating across six regions (North, South, East, West, North Central, South-South), serving customers in 30 cities.
 The company sells 68 products across 8 categories and is staffed by 35 employees organised into three tiers: Regional Managers, Sales Managers, and Sales Reps.
 As a Data Analyst, I have been tasked with querying the sales database to generate insights on revenue performance, employee effectiveness, customer behaviour, and inventory.
+This project analysed transactional data from 2021 to 2024 to uncover actionable insights.

 **Problem Statement:** How can Olist increase revenue, improve customer retention, and reduce logistics inefficiencies?
 Specifically: